mountain-pass/ryvr/README.md

 The System tests are run with the `systemTest` Spring profile, which launches Ryvr in a separate.

-At this time, Ryvr is launched using the `bootRun` gradle task.
-Other profiles will be
+At this time, Ryvr can be launched using the `bootRun` and `distZipRun` gradle tasks.
+Other profiles will be added in the future

 ### Profiles